Resolving the Orientations of and Angular Separation between a Pair of Dipole Emitters

-With 100 photons detected and zero background, ExM-pixOL achieves \textasciitilde{}1-degree precision (a 50\% improvement) for measuring centroid orientation and remains stable across the orientation hemisphere [Fig.~\ref{fig:4}(b)].
-For measuring dipole separation, adding ExM to pixOL leads to a 4- to 6-fold precision improvement.
-Among all excitation schemes, using a ``magic'' illumination angle $\beta = \arccos{(1/\sqrt{3})} \approx 54.74^\circ$ enables approximately uniform measurement performance for any centroid polar angle $\theta_c$, because this $\beta$ angle produces uniform fluorescence across all possible fluorophore orientations \cite{Supplemental}.
+With 100 signal photons and zero background detected in total across all measurements, ExM-pixOL achieves \textasciitilde{}1.8-degree precision (a 50\% improvement) for measuring centroid orientation and remains stable across the orientation hemisphere [Fig.~\ref{fig:4}(b)].
+For measuring dipole separation, combining ExM with pixOL leads to a 2- to 4-fold precision improvement.
+Among all excitation schemes, using a ``magic'' illumination angle $\beta = \arccos{(1/\sqrt{3})} \approx 54.74^\circ$ enables approximately uniform measurement performance for any centroid polar angle $\theta_c$, because this $\beta$ angle excites fluorophores evenly across all possible orientations \cite{Supplemental}.
 In addition, various DSFs exhibit similar performance for $\beta = \arccos{(1/\sqrt{3})}$, [Fig.~\ref{fig:4}(c)].
-Importantly, combining ExM and DSF engineering achieves superior performance than what would be predicted by the QCRB for DSF engineering alone, both for measuring the centroid orientation and the separation angle of a dipole pair.
+Importantly, combining ExM and DSF engineering can achieve performance superior to the best-possible engineered DSF, according to the QCRB.
+Interestingly, ExM-BFP imaging achieves \textasciitilde{}13\% better precision on average than ExM-DSF engineering techniques, suggesting that it can improve angular resolution at the cost of requiring spatial point scanning for imaging \cite{thiele_2020acsnano_confocal}.